 A huge version ideal for public events, parties or just for people who like their games big!

-It's not known exactly where Shut the box originated from.
+Also called by a bewildering variety of alternative names such as "close the doors", it isn't known where this old game originated.
 Most theories point to a source in Northern France; some specify Normandy and the Channel Islands as the specific location and claim that it has been played there for at least two hundred years.
 There is only evidence for it within England from the middle of the twentieth century, it having reputedly been brought to the South of England from the Channel Islands in 1958 by a Mr. 'Chalky' Towbridge..
-One source claims that Shut the Box is also common in Zambia!
+The game is apparently also popular in Zambia!

 An old pub gambling favourite, Shut the Box uses two dice and a special wooden playing tray.
-The tray features the numbers 1 - 9 in a row, each of which has a hinged cover and a turn involves repeatedly throwing the dice and shutting or covering a number or pair of numbers each throw.
+In the most common version, the tray features the numbers 1 - 9 in a row, each of which has a hinged cover and a turn involves repeatedly throwing the dice and shutting or covering a number or pair of numbers each throw.
 The turn ends when no numbers can be covered upon the throw of the dice at which point the player's total is calculated.
 The ultimate aim is to completely cover all numbers or "shut the box" which results in the best possible score of zero.

 For more information, see the Online Guide to Traditional Games page on Shut the Box

 Top of page - Shut the Box Games